 Aside from a power button, four others control operating mode, backlight on/off and audio volume.
 The last two functions require a deliberate, two-second press, rather a long time for a multi-tasking rider.

 City, City NoX and Highway modes are common, but we've never seen Highway-NoX or -NoXK.
 The obvious intent is to shut off X band, or X plus K band, in a bid to limit false alarms.
-The former setting is worthwhile in most areas: X-band radar is little used today save by the Ohio Highway Patrol and the New Jersey State Police.
-It's most commonly encountered in backwoods hamlets too cash-starved to afford something newer.
+The former setting is worthwhile in most areas as X-band radar is little used today save by the Ohio Highway Patrol.

-The same can't be said about K band; there remain about 40,000 of these radars in service around the nation.
-Unfortunately, there's no mention of any of this in the owner manual.
+The same can't be said about K band; there remain about 30,000 of these radars in service around the nation.
+Unfortunately, there's no mention of this in the owner manual.
 The various operating modes are described in a few brief sentences but there's no explanation of the potentially significant downside to using some of them.

 Alert Systems